Pancreatic Cancer Treatments by Stage

 People whose pancreatic cancer is considered resectable may undergo one of three surgeries:

-Whipple procedure (pancreaticoduodenectomy): A surgeon removes the head of the pancreas, parts of the stomach and small intestine, some lymph nodes, the gallbladder, and the common bile duct.
+Whipple procedure (pancreaticoduodenectomy): A surgeon removes the head of the pancreas and sometimes the body of the pancreas, parts of the stomach and small intestine, some lymph nodes, the gallbladder, and the common bile duct.
 The remaining organs are reconnected in a new way to allow digestion.
 The Whipple procedure is a difficult and complicated surgery.
 Surgeons and hospitals that do the most operations have the best results.

 About half the time, once a surgeon sees inside the abdomen, pancreatic cancer that was thought to be resectable turns out to have spread, and thus be unresectable.
 The Whipple procedure is not completed in these cases.

-Distal pancreatectomy: The tail and/or body of the pancreas are removed, but not the head.
+Distal pancreatectomy: The tail and/or portion of the body of the pancreas are removed, but not the head.
 This surgery is uncommon for pancreatic cancer, because most tumors arising outside the head of the pancreas within the body or tail are unresectable.

-Total pancreatectomy: The entire pancreas is surgically removed.
+Total pancreatectomy: The entire pancreas and the spleen is surgically removed.
 Although once considered useful, this operation is uncommon today.

 Chemotherapy or radiation therapy or both can also be used in conjunction with surgery for resectable and unresectable pancreatic cancer in order to: